idun-project/idun-cartridge/README.md

 1. Because of the "special" VDC hi-res graphic modes used by some of the software (e.g. `showvdc`), it is very important to set the correct amount of VRAM in the configuration file to either 16kB or 64kB, as appropriate.
 The setting is the second parameter in the `[vdc]` section.
 2. Some monitors are picky about how many rows of text they can display in 80 column mode, and how they look when displaying text in interlaced mode.
 The default is 27 rows, non-interlaced.
 You can modify this by changing the first parameter in the `[vdc]` section, and for interlaced text, the section `[vdc_interlace]`.
 Also take a look at the `mode` command for changing the number of text rows on demand (not to be confused with the mode switch described above).
-3. If you are using the software with only a Raspberry Pi and Vice (no idun-cartridge hardware), then pay careful attention to disable the configuration file from trying to connect with hardware that isn't there.
-For details, see the [README for idun-vice](https://github.com/idun-project/idun-vice).
+3. If you are using idun-vice to connect to your cartridge from a remote Windows computer, pay attention to enable remote connections by modifying the `io.socket` setting; otherwise, Idun will refuse to talk to remote computers.

 ### Building Commodore code

 The idun-cartridge software in this repository is self-hosting.
 All of the assembly code is built with the `acme` cross-assembler and everything you need to build and modify it can be done on the cartridge itself.
 You can perform each of these steps from the Linux prompt:

 1. Clone this repository to your idun home directory: `git clone https://github.com/idun-project/idun-cartridge`
-2. `cd idun-cartridge && ./setup.sh` -installs additional packages such as acme and idun-zcc.
+2. `cd idun-cartridge && ./setup.sh` -installs additional packages such as bastxt and idun-zcc
-3. `cd cbm && make` -builds cartridge software and updates the `sys` directory (`z:` device in the idun-shell)
+3. `cd cbm && make` -builds cartridge software
+4. To make the new cartridge software active, just `sudo make install` from the `cbm` directory.

 See the [Makefile](https://github.com/idun-project/idun-cartridge/cbm/Makefile) for details.

 ### Patched Commodore Kernal (Optional)

-The latest ROM kernal patch can be created easily with idun v1.1.9 and above using the command `lua makerom.lua` from within the Idun Shell.
+The latest ROM kernal patch can be created easily with idun v1.1.9 and above using the command `mlua makerom.lua` from within the Idun Shell.
 The patched ROM file(s) will be found in your home directory on the cartridge, and most easily copied using the web file browser or a network command like scp.
+By default, this creates a two 16kB kernal replacement ROMs for the C128 (U32/U35).
+1. To make the 8kB C64 replacement ROM (U4), use `mlua makerom.lua /8`
+2. To make the 32kB C128D replacement ROM (U32), use `mlua makerom.lua /32`

-The patches to the C128 kernal (U35) overwrite the kernal's support for RS-232 devices.
+The patches to the C128 kernal overwrite the kernal's support for RS-232 devices.
 This code is frequently unused by native software anyway.
 If you also update the C64 kernal (U32), then you lose both RS-232 and cassette tape support in C64 mode.

 With the kernal patches in place, things work pretty much the same, except that you can access cartridge functionality easily through standard Commodore ROM kernal routines, rather than loading Idun's own kernel into RAM.
 So, in theory, native Commodore software that is programmed to use kernal routines for file access can "transparently" access files via the cartridge and at "breakneck speed".
 Think of it as basically a hard drive for the Commodore without having to go through the Idun software drivers in RAM.
 So now those drivers can just be overwritten by some program.